LaFayette, New York

 LaFayette is a town in Onondaga County, New York, United States.
-Its population was 4,952 at the 2010 census.
-The town is named after the Marquis de Lafayette, a national hero of both France and the United States.
+As of the 2020 Census, its population was 4,910.
+The town is named after the Marquis de Lafayette, a key figure in the French and American revolutions, and widely considered a national hero of France and the United States.
 LaFayette is in the southern part of Onondaga County, south of Syracuse.

 History

-The town is within the former Central New York Military Tract, but was partly in an area reserved for members of the Onondaga tribe.
-The first settler arrived around 1797.
+The town is located within the former Central New York Military Tract and is partly in an area reserved for members of the Onondaga tribe.
+The first settler arrived circa 1797.
 The land was purchased from the Onondagas in 1817 and resold to settlers.

-The Town of LaFayette was formed in 1825 from parts of the Towns of Pompey and Onondaga after the Marquis de Lafayette famously toured the United States in 1824/1825.
+The town of LaFayette was formed and organized on April 15, 1825, from parts of the Towns of Pompey and Onondaga after the Marquis de Lafayette famously toured the United States in 1824/1825.

 Every year, the town holds an Apple Festival on the Saturday and Sunday before Columbus Day.
 This is in part because most of the agricultural land west of the town has historically held apple orchards.
-There are a total of four apple orchards in LaFayette.
+There are a total of four apple orchards in LaFayette today.